-So often on our blog, we share adoption tips about what to do in the process.
-Since there are many opportunities for hitches along the way, today we hope to share what NOT to do in adoption, and things to be aware of.
+So often on this blog, we share adoption tips about what to do in the process.
+But since there are many opportunities for hitches along the way, today we're going to share about what NOT to do in adoption, and things to be aware of.

-The adoption tips we list below may seem like common sense, but they come from Lifetime’s years of experience working with adoptive parents and birth mothers.
-All of the situations and instances we share today are ones we've experienced.
+The adoption pointers we provide below may seem like common sense, but they come from Lifetime’s years of experience working with adoptive parents and birth mothers.
+All of the situations we share are ones we've experienced.

 Lifetime wants to make sure that you’re prepared and equipped with accurate information of what not to do.
-That way, you can focus on doing the right thing to really ensure a safe and successful adoption!
+By becoming informed, you can focus on doing the right things to really ensure a safe and successful adoption!

-Here are three things to avoid doing if you want to adopt successfully:
+3 things to avoid doing immediately if you want to adopt successfully:

-Your adoption is going to be a reflection of your attitude through it.
-Your attitude affects so much in your adoption journey.
-Lifetime definitely encourages you to avoid complaining to a potential birth mother about your infertility, a previous adoption loss, or the adoption process.
+Your adoption is going to be a reflection of your attitude throughout your adoption journey.
+For example, we recommend that you don't complain to a birth mother about your infertility, a previous adoption loss, or the adoption process.

 2. Sounding Desperate

-A lot of couples have come to adoption because they're unable to have a biological child or have experienced a miscarriage.
-But, you want to strike the words "I deserve to be a parent" from your vocabulary because you don't want to sound desperate to a birth mother.
+Many couples choose adoption because they're unable to have a biological child or have experienced a miscarriage.
+However, you'll want to remove the words "I deserve to be a parent" from your vocabulary if you don't want to sound desperate to a birth mother.

 3. Making Assumptions

 Avoid assuming anything about a birth mother or her situation.
 Many people think of a birth mother as a 16-year-old who made a mistake with her boyfriend.
-That's not who's placing for adoption today.
+But, that's not who's choosing adoption today.
 Similarly, they're not heroin addicts who live on the street.
 The typical birth mother today does not fit into either of those categories.
 Not all birth mothers are young, single, homeless, battered, dropouts, or drug users.
-They're just regular women who are trying to make the best decision for her child.
+They're just regular women who are trying to make the best decision for their child.